Krishna Poonia

-Krishna Poonia (born 5 May 1977) is an international gold-medalist Indian discus thrower, track-and-field athlete, 2 times Olympics participant, Padma Shri and Arjuna Award recipient, politician from Congress party and the current MLA from Sadulpur constituency in Rajasthan.
-She participated in 2008 and 2012 Olympic Games.
-In 2010 Delhi Commonwealth Games, she won a gold medal.She was appointed the President Of the Rajasthan State Sports Council in Feb.
-2022.
+Krishna Poonia (born 24 April 1977) is an Indian politician and former discus thrower.
+She is an international gold-medalist, track-and-field athlete, 2 times Olympics participant, Padma Shri and Arjuna Award recipient, politician from Indian National Congress and a former MLA from Sadulpur constituency in Rajasthan.
+She participated in the 2008 and 2012 Olympic Games.
+In 2010 Delhi Commonwealth Games, she won a gold medal.
+She was appointed president of the Rajasthan State Sports Council in February 2022.

 Early life

-Poonia was born on 5 May 1977 in Jat family of Agroha village of Haryana's Hisar district.
+Poonia was born on 24 April 1977 (official 5 May 1977) in Jat family of Agroha village of Haryana's Hisar district.
 She was raised by her father and paternal grandmother after her mother died when she was 9 years old.
 Krishna's physical fitness was honed as a result of working at her family land since the age of 15 and not exactly undergoing rigorous sports training.

 In 2000, she married Virender Singh Poonia, a former athlete who coached her after their marriage.
 They had a son in 2001.
 The couple worked for Indian Railways but in 2013, Poonia resigned and joined the Congress.
 They live in Jaipur.
 Poonia obtained a Bachelor of Arts degree in sociology from Kanoria PG Mahila Mahavidyalaya in Jaipur.